Elias-Ladenburger/Productivity-Extension/README.md

 The next steps depend on the browser you are using.

 ### Firefox
-At the moment, the productivity extension only supports Firefox.
+At the moment, the productivity extension is sporadically tested with Firefox.

 #### Temporary installation
 - Open Firefox